 - 1. Install the second network adapter in the Windows node as per the network adapter vendor instructions.
 In some cases you must remove all network setups, restart, and then add network services to each network adapter from scratch. - 2.
-Ensure that the Windows 2000 or Windows XP node recognizes two network adapters in the system.
+Ensure that the node recognizes two network adapters in the system.
 Select the following: